mathemountai/EconMrLong/README.md

 🧠 **Boost recall** with spaced repetition

 👉 **[Play the Flash Match Game](matchinggamekl.html)**
-Open link in a new browser window.
-Cards adjust with screen size- best viewed on ipad or pc
+Open link in a new tab or browser window.
+Cards adjust with screen size- best viewed on i-pad or PC.

 ---